Kobo alternatives

 2017.
 Kobo launched Audio Bookstore

-Kobo has introduced an audiobook bookstore offering individual audiobook purchases as well as a subscription-based model.
-Remarkably, their entire audiobook collection is powered by Overdrive, marking their first venture into the audiobook subscription realm.
-To support this new offering, Kobo has updated their Android and iOS apps, providing users with a fully functional audiobook player.
-Android users can make purchases and enjoy their audiobook content directly on the app.
-However, iOS users are limited to listening to titles they have already purchased or redeemed with credits.
-The Kobo audiobooks service is currently available in the US, UK, Canada, and Australia for a monthly subscription fee of $9.99.
+Kobo has introduced an audiobook store that offers audiobooks both individually and through a subscription model.
+Their entire audiobook collection is supported by Overdrive, marking their first involvement in an audiobook subscription service.
+Kobo has updated their app for Android and iOS, incorporating a fully functional audiobook player.
+On Android, you can purchase and listen to content, while on iOS, you can only listen to titles you have already purchased or used a credit for.
+The Kobo audiobook service is available now in the US, UK, Canada and Australia for $9.99 per month.

 2017.
 Kobo will discontinue PDF Files support